ariary/notionterm/README.md

 ## Quickstart

 ### 🏗️ Set-up
-1. Create a page and give to the integration API key the permissions to have write access to the page
+1. Create a page and give to the integration API key the permissions to have page write access
 2. Build `notionterm` and transfer it on target machine (see [install](#install))

 ### 👟 Run